Updated: Jan 3

 What entities can do today

-Entities can ensure a smooth transition by reviewing their current process today, and by implementing a solution that can support both the D2A and APRA Connect submission process.
+Now that APRA's timetable has been finalised, entities should review their current process and implement a solution that can support both the D2A and APRA Connect submission process.

 How we can help